jck4/jck.sh-jekyll/README.md

 # Personal Website

 This is my personal website built with Jekyll.
-It showcases my projects, skills, and experience in cybersecurity and software engineering.
+It showcases my projects, skills, and experience in cybersecurity and software engineering, and also some blogposts.

 ## Setup with Docker

 1. Make sure you have Docker and Docker Compose installed
 2. Clone this repository
 3. Run `docker-compose up --build`
-4. Visit `http://localhost:4000` to view the site
+4. Visit `http://localhost:3000` to view the site

 The site will automatically rebuild when you make changes to the source files.